magento/magento2/app/code/Magento/SalesInventory/README.md

 # Magento_SalesInventory module

-The Magento_SalesInventory module allows retrieve and update stock attributes related to Magento_Sales, such as status and quantity.
+The Magento_SalesInventory module enables the retrieval and update of stock attributes related to Magento_Sales, such as status and quantity.

 ## Installation details